pedrocoutinhosilva/shiny.pwa/README.md

 User experience depends on the OS and browser.

 ### Desktop
-On desktop (Unix and Windows) you can use chrome to install the PWA as a standalone application.
+On desktop (Unix, MAC or Windows) you can use chrome to install the PWA as a standalone application.
 This can be done via the install button on the address bar:

 ![Screenshot](images/chrome-desktop.png)